gauravnainwal420/.tmux/README.md

 The "maximize any pane to a new window with `<prefix> +`" feature is different from builtin `resize-pane -Z` as it allows you to further split a maximized pane.
-It's also more flexible by allowing you to maximize a pane to a new window, then change window, then go back and the pane is still in maximized state in its own window.
+It's also more flexible by allowing you to maximize a pane to a new window, then change window, then go back and the pane is still in the maximized state in its own window.
 You can then minimize a pane by using `<prefix> +` either from the source window or the maximized window.